Barry Nicholson: Aberdeen

 Nicholson's performances at East End Park saw him signed by Aberdeen for a fee of £250,000 in July 2005 and re-joined former boss Calderwood who had since moved to Pittodrie.
 The move paid dividends as his strong performances towards the end of the 2006–07 season saw him score vital goals.
 The most notable of these was the last minute equaliser against Hearts which all but clinched third place for Aberdeen, with only two matches of the season left at that stage.

 The Dons qualified from their group in the 2007–08 UEFA Cup after a 4–0 win against F.C.
 Copenhagen.
 They were twice ahead in the next round at home against Bayern Munich before drawing 2–2.
 The Bavarians won the return leg comfortably.

-In October 2007, Nicholson scored the first hat-trick of his career, by scoring three goals against Inverness Caledonian Thistle in the quarterfinals of the League Cup, with two of the goals being penalties.
+In October 2007, Nicholson scored the first hat-trick of his career by scoring three goals against Inverness Caledonian Thistle in the quarterfinals of the League Cup, with two of the goals being penalties.
 Nicholson scored the second goal for Aberdeen against hometown club Queen of the South in the 2007–08 Scottish Cup semifinals.
-Queens won the 7-goal thriller 4–3 to make it to the final for the first time in their history.
-He later magnanimously said, "I think that they were the better team and deserved to go through."
+Queens won the 7-goal game 4–3 to make it to the final for the first time in their history.
+He later said, "I think that they were the better team and deserved to go through."